luisdias/LinksHolderSilverstripeClass/README.md

 https://github.com/luisdias/LinksHolderSilverstripeClass.git

 # Usage
-* Save the LinksHolder into your mysite/code
+* Save the LinksHolder into mysite/code folder
-* Save the LinksHolder.ss file into the themes/yourtheme/templates/Layout
+* Save the LinksHolder.ss file into the themes/yourtheme/templates/Layout folder
 * Run dev/build and flush
 * At the CMS create a page of LinksHolder type
 * At the Links Tab insert websites (name and the url)